Ewael/CTFs/2021/FCSC_2021/Pwn/Blind_Date/README.md

 Thus if we are able to chain gadgets, creating a *ROP chain*, we have a very powerful exploit defeating both ASLR (*Address Space Layout Randomization*) which prevents the attacker to know where to jump in the *libc*, and NX (*No eXecutable*) which prevents shellcode execution on the stack.

 Alright alright, this whole ROP stuff is great.
-But how do we get our gadgets without having access to the binaryy?
+But how do we get our gadgets without having access to the binary?
 In a classic ROP challenge we can just disassemble the file to find the interesting ones and the address to return on.
 How is this possible remotely?
 This is where things get interesting...

 ### The stop gadget